shubhamchandak94/HARC/README.md

 To get reads without reverse complementation, replace gen_fastq by gen_fastq_noRC above.

 ##### C++ files
-These are the more important files in C++ folder.
+These are the more important files in the C++ folder.
 For the other files, see comments on top of those files.
-Note that the noisy files are currently unable to handle reads with N. Also read length is assumed to be constant
+Note that the noisy files are currently unable to handle reads with N. Also read length is assumed to be constant for all codes.
 ###### Noiseless and no RC
 1. matchsort2.cpp - reordering, parameters - matchlen, maxmatch.
 Generates outfile with reordered reads.